dewaka/dewaka.github.io/_drafts/stoicism-from-buddhist-perspective.md

 Buddhism; it has a vast cannon, its primary focus is on ending the suffering through Nirvana and that's an abstract concept which is difficult to grasp for a layperson and which is even harder to follow.

+- Is Buddhism too bitter a pill to swallow?
+- What advantages can come out from following Buddhism compared to Stoicism?
+  Buddhism offers a more structured approach to personal development through meditation.